david-cortes/stochQN/README.md

 ## Known issues

 In Python, when using parameter `shuffle_data = True`, oftentimes the results are not reproducible between the first run and further runs (from the second onwards they are reproducible though), despite using the same random seed.
-It might in some cases also cause data corruption on the variable values (turning them to random values), but this only happens the first time it is run.
-This seems to be a problem with either numpy or cython, and so far the only fix seems to be to use `shuffle_data = False` (can also be avoided by manually removing the code that sets the random seeds).
+So far the only fix seems to be to use `shuffle_data = False` (can also be avoided by manually removing the code that sets the random seeds).

 ## Serializing (pickling) objects in Python